bigandy/sibling-count/README.md

 Should you want the count to start at a number that is not 1 then you can use the `initialIndex` attribute

-## Other
+## Misc Notes

-I upgraded this package using this tutorial: https://www.totaltypescript.com/how-to-create-an-npm-package
+I converted this package following this tutorial: https://www.totaltypescript.com/how-to-create-an-npm-package